oddxends/altas-move/README.md

 ## Getting a sound out

-1. Plug into a computer, arm a MIDI track.
+1. Plug into a computer or USB-A out to your Synth.
 2. Press pads.
 You're on **TRIADS-6** by default — the full major scale.
 3. Turn **K2** to change key, **K3** for major/minor.
 4. Turn the **jog wheel** to browse pages; the name blinks until you **click**